Neighbours checking on neighbours can save lives.

 How can my faith community get started?

-If not, Faith & the Common Good’s Extreme Weather Tool Kit will help your faith group think through the essential components of an extreme weather response plan.
+Faith & the Common Good’s Extreme Weather Tool Kit will help your faith group think through the essential components of an extreme weather response plan.

 It provides some great resources to help you engage with municipal and community partners, including sample letters and power point presentation slides.